 And so, off I sketched.³ There is limited information in the historic specimens on how to flesh out a reversed-stress character set.
 In general, it’s a simple game of opposites.
 Take a Modern, make the thin strokes thick and vice versa.
 When it comes down to specifics, however, this rule cannot be mindlessly applied to everything; liberties have to be taken.
 It’s like reading upside down or talking backwards — all the sense is there, just in exactly the opposite place.
 It takes some mental and visual adjusting.

 Take the ampersand, for example.
 This was tricky to figure out and relied on some optical sleight of hand.
 It’s essentially an “impossible” letterform with two strokes merging into the kick.
 Characters with a basic vertical and horizontal weight distribution are logical to reverse, but angled strokes and curves take much more work.

 Creating a typeface is a lot of work.
 During the process many questions are raised.
-For Maelstrom the hardest part was answering the question “Why does this perverse thing need to exist?”
-After careful deliberation over several more beers, I decided that the best reply was “Because it can.”
+For Maelstrom the hardest question was, “why does this perverse thing need to exist?”
+After careful deliberation over several more beers, I decided that the best reply is, “because it can.”

 1. Kelly’s book is fairly easy to obtain and I highly recommend it.
-For a taste of the contents, have a scratch around on the University of Texas’s dedicated Rob Roy Kelly site.
+For a taste, visit the University of Texas’s dedicated Rob Roy Kelly page.

-2. For the trainspotters, Maelestrom’s side bearings are 3 UPM each and the hairlines are 6 (which, surprisingly, hold up under many conditions).
+2. For the trainspotters, Maelstrom’s sidebearings are 3 UPM each and the hairlines are 6 (which, surprisingly, hold up under many conditions).
 Still, I don’t recommend setting a dictionary in it.